PHP syntax and semantics

 The syntax and semantics of PHP, a programming language, form a set of rules that define how a PHP program can be written and interpreted.

 Overview

 Historically, the development of PHP has been somewhat haphazard.
 To counter this, the PHP Framework Interop Group (FIG) has created The PHP Standards Recommendation (PSR) documents that have helped bring more standardization to the language since 2009.
 The modern coding standards are contained in PSR-1 (Basic Coding Standard) and PSR-2 (Coding Style Guide).

 Keywords

 Some keywords represent things that look like functions, some look like constants, but they are actually language constructs.
-It is forbidden to use any keywords as constants, class names, functions or methods.
+It is forbidden to use any keywords as constants, class names, functions (with the exception of readonly) or methods.
 Using them as variable names is allowed, but it can be confusing.